matt-goldeck/wharton/public/projects/afterburner/blog.md

 Repo: https://github.com/matt-goldeck/iceman

+The AI engine built in FastAPI and hosted through Railway.

 Handles beefier tasks that will one day maybe be async.
 Resume uploads, AI tasks, etc. A lot TBD.

-Directly connects to Supabase's postgres db and abstracts it with [SQLModel](https://sqlmodel.tiangolo.com/) which is like SQLAlchemy but for lazy people.
+Directly connects to Supabase's postgres db and abstracts it with [SQLModel](https://sqlmodel.tiangolo.com/) which is just SQLAlchemy in a wig.

 ### Miramar